myDeed/myDeed/README.md

 3. This should download all the node modules.

-4. Use the same hardhat-config.js file as in the project and so the necessary changes in the config.json file.
+4. Use the same hardhat-config.js file as in the project and thus do the necessary changes in the config.json file.